The New British Poetry

-The New British Poetry 1968-88 was a poetry anthology from 1988, jointly edited by Gillian Allnutt, Fred D'Aguiar, Ken Edwards and Eric Mottram, respectively concerned with feminist, Black British, younger experimental and British poetry revival poets.
+The New British Poetry 1968-88 is a poetry anthology published in 1988, jointly edited by Gillian Allnutt, Fred D'Aguiar, Ken Edwards and Eric Mottram, respectively concerned with feminist, Black British, younger experimental and British poetry revival poets.
+The anthology was intended to provide an alternative to mainstream poetry anthologies such as Blake Morrison and Andrew Motion's The Penguin Book of Contemporary British Poetry.

 The book's general editor was John Muckle, founder of the Paladin Poetry Series.
 He attempted to challenge what many saw as a narrowly defined 'mainstream' by creating a book around different strands in radical poetry and four editors who might not otherwise have worked together: "Their differences, both in the shape they have given their selections and in their introductory remarks, make this a many-sided, exciting, unpredictable - and no doubt contentious book."

 The anthology's multicultural and counter-cultural stance gave it a strong anti-Thatcherite flavour.
 The book was widely if critically reviewed and went on to influence a number of subsequent anthologies of British poetry.